+OPRA Fall Conference

-Event Terms and Conditions
+COVID-19 In Person Event Terms and Conditions

-Participants acknowledge they have read and agree to abide by the ANCOR Events Code of Conduct.
+During registration, Participants will acknowledge they have read and agree to abide by these OPRA Fall Conference Event Terms and Conditions.

 COVID-19 Public Health Requirements

-In light of ongoing concerns regarding COVID-19 and communicable health risks more generally, ANCOR will implement health and safety protocols appropriate to the public health circumstances existing at the time of the Summit.
+In light of ongoing concerns regarding COVID-19, OPRA will implement health and safety protocols appropriate to the public health circumstances existing at the time of the Conference.

-ANCOR will exercise reasonable efforts to utilize protocols that comply with or exceed any local public health requirements and remain consistent with prevailing public health standards as issued by relevant public health entities.
+OPRA will utilize protocols that comply with or exceed any local public health requirements and remain consistent with prevailing public health standards as issued by relevant public health entities.
 Such protocols may include, but are not limited to, the following: requiring proof of vaccination, requiring proof of negative COVID-19 status, self-monitoring, use of personal protective equipment, social distancing and/or other measures.
-Compliance with some or all of the protocols adopted by ANCOR may be mandatory for attendance and participation at the Summit.
-Additional information regarding specific health and safety measures, and any necessary consent by you, will be communicated to registrants prior to the start of the Summit.
+Compliance with some or all of the protocols adopted by OPRA may be mandatory for in-person attendance and participation at the Conference.

-Accordingly, all event participants (registered attendees, exhibitors, staff, and presenters) will be required to complete a COVID-19 Acknowledgement Form which states that participants:
+Accordingly, all in person event participants (registered attendees, exhibitors, staff, and presenters) will be required to complete a COVID-19 Acknowledgement Form when they register for the Conference which states that participants:

-Attest to either being fully vaccinated at least two weeks prior to arriving for the event, or have had a negative COVID-19 test result within 72-hours of arriving.
+Attest to either being fully vaccinated at least two weeks prior to arriving for the Conference, or will have a negative COVID-19 test result from a test taken within 72-hours of arriving at the Conference.

 Understand that attendees may be asked to show proof of vaccination or the negative COVID-19 test result.

-Will agree to wear a mask or other face covering at all times inside the event venue, except when eating and drinking, and/or when in your own hotel room.
+Agree to wear a mask at all times covering their nose and mouth inside the event venue, except when eating and drinking, and/or when in their own hotel room.
+Gaiters are not acceptable.
+Plastic face shields or goggles may be worn in addition to masks, but are not mask replacements.

-Will not attend the Summit if, within fourteen (14) days preceding the Summit, the participant has:
+Will not attend the Conference if, within fourteen (14) days preceding the Conference, the participant has:

-Tested positive or presumptively positive for COVID-19 or other communicable disease(s) and/or been identified as a potential carrier of COVID-19 or other communicable disease; or
+Tested positive or presumptively positive for COVID-19 and/or been identified as a potential carrier of COVID-19; or

-Experienced any symptoms commonly associated with COVID-19 or other communicable disease(s); or
+Experienced any symptoms commonly associated with COVID-19; or

 Knowingly been in direct contact with or in the immediate vicinity of any person who is either confirmed to have been or suspected of having been infected with COVID-19.

-Understand and agree that ANCOR may share any COVID-19 related information about you that it receives as part of such health and safety protocols with public health authorities or other regulatory agencies, as required under applicable laws.
+Understand and agree that OPRA may share any COVID-19 related information about you that it receives as part of such health and safety protocols with public health authorities or other regulatory agencies, as required under applicable laws.

-Understand that failure to comply with COVID-19 safety protocols will result in the participant being barred from participating in the Summit, and will not be eligible to receive a refund, full or partial, of any registration fees paid.
+Understand that failure to comply with COVID-19 safety protocols will result in the participant being barred from participating in the Conference, and will not be eligible to receive a refund, full or partial, of any registration fees paid.

-Cancellation or Modification
+Conference Cancellation or Modification

-ANCOR reserves the right to cancel, alter or reschedule the Summit for any reason, including because ANCOR determines in its sole discretion that the Summit cannot be held as planned.
+OPRA reserves the right to cancel, alter or reschedule the Conference for any reason, including because OPRA determines in its sole discretion that the Conference cannot be held as planned.
 For these reasons, registrants are advised against making non-refundable travel arrangements.
-Should you purchase non-refundable airline tickets or make non-refundable hotel reservations, you do so at your own risk.
-Registrants are also strongly encouraged to review the Registration Policies on the "Register Now" tab of this webpage.
+Should you make non-refundable arrangements, you do so at your own risk.

 Waiver of Liability